kowainik/summoner/README.md

 └── .travis.yml
 ```
 and also repository with one commit at master will be added with enabled `Travis-CI` for that.

+## GHC options

+The following warning checks are added by default to every stanza:

+    -Wall
+    -threaded
+    -rtsopts
+    -with-rtsopts=-N

+If `--file` option is not used, then

+the following ghc-options are added to executable, test-suite and benchmark stanza.

+    -Wincomplete-uni-patterns
+    -Wincomplete-record-updates
+    -Wmissing-import-lists
+    -Wcompat
+    -Widentities
+    -Wredundant-constraints      (ghc >= 8.0)
+    -fhide-source-paths          (ghc >= 8.2.2)
+    -Wmissing-export-lists       (ghc >= 8.4.1)
+    -Wpartial-fields             (ghc >= 8.4.1)

+and the following ghc-options are added to benchmark stanza.

+    -02

 ### Build script